 Starring Peter Horton and Linda Hamilton, 1984’s Children of the Corn was a movie that had it all.
 The terror and anxiety associated with a long drive through no man’s land, the dark secrets of an isolated community, and killer kids are themes that make this film truly frightening.
 Plus, it was based on a Stephen King story.

 A small town is besieged by a dark presence dubbed, “He who walks behind the rows.”
 This presence causes a child named Isaac to rally the kids together and kill off everyone aged 19 and older.
 They all believe that by doing so, they will appease their supernatural master enough for him to give them a good crop of corn.
 A traveling couple stumbles into the wicked town, and all hell breaks loose.

-The film has many themes—isolation, religion, blind obedience, and loss of innocence are the most obvious ones, and the movie does a good job of cramming them into the psyche.
+The film has many themes.
+Isolation, religion, blind obedience, and loss of innocence are the most obvious ones, and the movie does a good job of cramming them into the psyche.
 Kids are scary almost every time they’re intended to be, but the way these ones behave as a cult is one of the most effective instances of creepy children in the history of cinema.

+Although the movie was panned by critics, it’s loved by many horror fans.
+Nothing beats watching evil children move eerily across a cornfield, especially Isaac.
 This film is best enjoyed with the lights off, and of course, with some popped corn.
 Hopefully, it didn’t come out of that field…

 A Nightmare on Elm Street (1984)

 It had a spooky atmosphere.
 It was visceral.
 It was Johnny Depp’s first movie.
 These aspects make A Nightmare on Elm Street the definitive horror film.